 Parent PLUS Loans- PLUS loans are credit-based, available to Parents of dependent, undergraduate students, and require a separate application and MPN.
 The parent will repay the servicer listed on the disclosure statement provided when he or she received the loan.
 The loan servicer will provide regular updates on the status of the PLUS Loan, and any additional PLUS Loans that a parent receives.
-The loan servicer also will be listed in the parent's account on NSLDS.
+The loan servicer also will be listed in the parent's account on the National Student Loan Data System (see link by expanding NSLDS accordion below).
 The Direct PLUS Loan Program for parents offers three repayment plans-standard, extended, and graduated-that are designed to meet the different needs of individual borrowers.
 The terms differ between the repayment programs, but generally borrowers will have 10 to 25 years to repay a loan.
 A PLUS Loan made to the parent cannot be transferred to the student.
 The parent is responsible for repaying the PLUS Loan.

 Graduate PLUS Loans-GRAD PLUS loans are credit-based, available to Graduate students, and require a separate application and MPN.
 There are several repayment plans that are designed to meet the different needs of individual borrowers.
 Generally, you'll have 10 to 25 years to repay your loan, depending on the repayment plan that you choose.
 You will receive more detailed information on your repayment options during entrance and exit counseling sessions.